Do you know what to do if you...

 While the last 7 tips will certainly help keep you safe on the trails, they are not guaranteed to protect you from a hiking emergency.
 While nobody wants to encounter an emergency, it's beneficial to have a plan in case the unexpected strikes.
 Do you know what you will do if you run into trouble on the trail?
 How will you evacuate if you get sick or injured?
 Keep reading to find out now.

-Plan for Hiking Emergencies With Our New Rescue Benefit
+Plan for Hiking Emergencies With a Rescue & Evacuation Membership

 Provided by 52 Hike Challenge in partnership with Global Rescue

-At 52 Hike Challenge, we are with you every step of the way and are now offering a new rescue benefit to accompany your journey, valued at $7,500.
+At 52 Hike Challenge, we are with you every step of the way and are now partnered with Global Rescue to accompany your journey.
 Global Rescue missions include rescues from the world’s deepest canyon in Peru to the world’s highest peaks in the Himalaya -- and everywhere in between.

 Bonus Tip: Have Fun On Your Hikes!